kptdev/kpt/site/book/04-using-functions/02-imperative-function-execution.md

 Since the function is provided explicitly by the user, `eval` can be more privileged and low-level than a declarative invocation using `render`.
-For example, it can optionally operate on meta resources or have access to the host system.
+For example, it can have access to the host system.

 In general, we recommend against having functions that require privileged access to the host since they can only be executed imperatively and pose a challenge in